Iltotore/iron/docs/_docs/contributing.md

 When contributing to Iron's code, please respect the following rules:
 - Respect the Scala conventions.
-- Cleanup your code and avoid beginner issue (static abuse, etc...).
+- Cleanup your code and avoid beginner issues (static abuse, etc...).
+- Make sure your changes pass the CI.
+- Document new code.
 - Try to follow Iron's coding style.
 If you aren't sure about a part of your code, feel free to ask or mention it in your PR.
 - If you PR solves an issue or a implement a feature request, quote it using the `Closes #XX` keyword.
 - Feel free to tell about your concerns when making a PR (e.g "I am not sure if the following issue should be addressed this way etc...")